 - How much a neck injury is worth

 The negligent driver’s insurance company will probably fight tooth and nail to show that the accident had nothing to do with the pain and limitations you are now suffering from.
-They will call for an “Independent” Medical Exam (IME), which is in fact conducted by doctors working for the insurance company.
+They will call for an “Independent” Medical Exam (IME), which is in fact conducted by doctors that are paid by the car insurance companies.

-Fortunately, it is possible to recover compensation for the aggravation of pre-existing injuries, depending on the injury victim’s ability to establish a before-and-after deterioration in function and health, generally through MRI scans or other forms of medical evidence.
+Fortunately, it is possible to recover compensation for the aggravation of pre-existing injuries, depending on the injury victim’s ability to establish a before-and-after deterioration in function and health, generally through MRI scans and testimony from the doctors that treated the patient.

 We can review your case and give you any advice and assistance you require.
-An experienced attorney has generally seen various types of car accidents before and could use that knowledge to help you.
+An experienced attorney has generally seen a wide variety and types of car accidents and related injuries and can use that knowledge to help you.
 If you have been injured in a car wreck, call today to ensure you do not lose out on any reimbursement you are entitled to.